 Refund and Withdrawal Policy

 We advise prospective students to ensure this course is the right fit for them prior to sending tuition.
-Tuition received is non-refundable.
-Prospective students are also encouraged to contact us if they have any concerns prior to beginning this course.
+Tuition received is non-refundable and cannot be deferred.
+Tuition is allocated towards course expenses from the date of receipt.

 Students meeting the minimum passing grade requirement of 85% will be provided with a certificate of completion from Foot Canada Training.